AB 1918: Human trafficking: body art practitioners.

 Enacted

 Existing law requires certain businesses or establishments to post a notice relating to slavery and human trafficking, including hotlines and available services and support information.
 Existing law requires certain businesses or establishments to provide certain employees at least 20 minutes of training on human trafficking, as specified.
-Under existing law, the training must cover certain subjects, including how to recognize human trafficking, and may also include private nonprofit organizations that represent the interests of human trafficking victims, among other things.
+Under existing law, the training must cover certain subjects, including how to recognize human trafficking, and trafficking.
+The training may also include information and material utilized by private nonprofit organizations that represent the interests of human trafficking victims, victims and the Department of Justice, among other things.

 Discussed in Hearing